 Welcome to the Speak English Now Podcast, your resource for practicing your English speaking and listening.
 You will also learn about lifestyle and culture, language, vocabulary, and how to learn English more effectively.

 I’m Georgiana, founder of SpeakEnglishPodcast.com.
 My mission is to help YOU to speak English fluently.

 In this episode:

-• I’ll talk about why is the American accent is so different from the British accent.
+• I’ll discuss why the American accent is so different from the British accent.

-• After that, I’ll use the Question and Answer technique for helping you develop your speaking skills.
+• After that, I’ll use the Question and Answer technique to help you develop your speaking skills.